+Cornell Scott-Hill Health Center (CS-HHC), established in 1968, is a community-oriented family health service that provides comprehensive care to the people in the New Haven area.
 There is emphasis on the total family health needs with comprehensive medical, dental, psychosocial, nursing, and other ancillary services provided by a team composed of professionals and community residents trained as health workers.
 The intent is to allow the health professional to deal more efficiently and effectively with the health care needs of the people to be served.
-Programs include the Young Parents Outreach Program; school-based clinics at five elementary and middle schools; a homeless health care project, an AIDS outreach project, and a twenty-nine-bed medical detoxification center; a comprehensive perinatal care program; an outpatient drug and alcohol treatment program; a public housing primary care project; and a day treatment program for homeless substance abusers.
+With thrity-five care sites, including twenty-one school-based health centers, CS-HHC has locations in New Haven, Hamden, West Haven, and Ansonia.
+While primarily in greater New Haven and lower Naugatuck Valley, CS-HHC proudly serves patients residing in 143 of Connecticut's 169 cities and towns.
 Chief Executive Officer, Michael Taylor